+ +

 Keratometric power of the cornea

 This approximation corresponds to the use of a « minored » corneal refractive index – or keratometric index (nk), used on keratometers and in topograph software to calculate the keratometric power map (axial or tangential) in diopters.
-The interest of this approximation was related to the inability to measure the posterior surface of the cornea easily in clinical practice.
-It can provide a sufficiently precise estimate of the keratometric power in diopters for most current applications.
+The interest in this approximation was related to the inability to measure the posterior surface of the cornea easily in clinical practice.
+It can provide a sufficiently precise estimate of the keratometric power in diopters for some applications.

-However, it is only valid for corneas where the effect of posterior curvature relative to the anterior surface power does not differ too much from the « average. »
+However, it is not even valid to estimate the true total paraxial power for corneas where the effect of posterior curvature relative to the anterior surface power does not differ too much from the « average. »

-For example, if we measure a curvature radius value of 8.5 mm (flat cornea, encountered after myopic LASIK or myopic PKR), with an unaltered posterior curvature value (6.5 mm), the power calculation paraxial using the previous equations gives the following value: Dc = 38.34 D. Using the commonly accepted value of a keratometric index of nk=1.3375, we obtain Dk = 39.71.
+It is even less accurate when we measure a curvature radius value of 8.5 mm (flat cornea encountered after myopic LASIK or myopic PKR), with an unaltered posterior curvature value (6.5 mm), the power calculation paraxial using the previous equations gives the following value: Dc = 38.34 D. Using the commonly accepted value of a keratometric index of nk=1.3375, we obtain Dk = 39.71 D, almost a 1.5 D discrepancy.

 This discrepancy can have significant clinical consequences.
 It is therefore not recommended to rely on this approximation (cornea = spherical dioptre of curvature Rca with reduced index nk) after refractive surgery to perform IOL power calculation, especially since the other inaccuracies in the measurement of keratometry tend after refractive surgery to overestimate the paraxial power of the cornea … which induces an underestimation of the power of the implant to be placed and risks inducing hyperopia after cataract surgery.